How to Create a Competitive Landscape Analysis (Step by Step)

 2. Social media monitoring

-When analyzing their strategy, consider finding them on LinkedIn to learn who’s on their strategy team.
+When analyzing your competitions’ social media strategy, consider finding them on LinkedIn to learn who’s on their strategy team.
 Knowing where new hires are located can give you insight into where the company is moving or growing.
 Social media monitoring allows you to react in various ways:

 - Share positive comments about your business on your website or social media outlets.